What JSM LaunchPad does and does not do

 1. Installs a working service structure

 LaunchPad creates a complete, ready-to-use structure in Assets: services, supporting systems, ownership mapping, relationships between them, and consistent attribute definitions across every object type.
 You are not starting from a blank page.
-The Install Service Model wizard walks you through four steps (Choose, Configure, Install, Complete) and deploys a full CMDB schema template, including object types, attributes, reference types, and optionally sample data.
-You control the schema name, whether cross-schema references are included, whether custom reference types are created, and whether sample data is loaded.

 2. Gives you a production-ready starting point